 Chang and Eng Bunker (1811–1874) were a celebrated pair of conjoined twins and, being from Siam (as Thailand was then called), they are the source of the expression Siamese twins.
 The pair were internationally known in their day and their celebrity has led many to assume that the term 'joined at the hip' also originated with them.
 This seems unlikely as the Bunker brothers were joined at the sternum, not the hip.

 The figurative use of the phrase is from the USA and dates from as recently as the 1960s.
 The earliest printed record I can find is from the Californian newspaper the Pasadena Star-News, March 1963:

 "The two organizations [Caltech and the Pasadena Chamber of Commerce] were so closely knit ... they were practically joined at the hip."

-While it is clear that the expression derives from conjoined twins, we don't really know whether they were real or imagined and, if real, who they were.
+While it is clear that the expression derives from conjoined twins.
 A pair of contenders from England are The Biddenden Maids.

 In the English village of Biddenden, Kent, an annual dole of food and drink is made to the poor every Easter.
 Accounts vary on how long this has been going on but claims are made that it began after the death of conjoined twin sisters born in Biddenden in 1100.
 Records show that the annual distribution is known to have taken place since at least 1605 and that, since at least 1775, the dole has included Biddenden cakes.
 These are hard biscuits that contain an image of twins, joined at the hip and shoulder.